ManyPrimates/manyprimates.github.io/project1.md

 The first ManyPrimates project is a continuation of our [pilot_study](/pilot).
 We collected data from 400+ primates from 40+ species and almost 30 sites in order to make meaningful inferences about the evolution of short-term memory abilities in the primate lineage.

 We wrapped up data collection for this project!
-But you can still contribute to the analysis and writing -- even if you did not contribute data.

-## Get in touch

-Write us an email at [{{ site.email }}](mailto:{{ site.email }}), stating how you would like to contribute.
-There are many different ways besides data collection to contribute to a ManyPrimates project and you can find details about the types of contributions in our [authorship guidelines](/authorship).
+But you can still contribute to the project -- even if you did not contribute data.
+You can find details about the types of contributions in our [authorship guidelines](/authorship).

+If you're interested in joining the project, please [get in touch](mailto:{{ site.email }})!
 If you haven’t already, join our [Slack workspace](https://join.slack.com/t/manyprimates/shared_invite/enQtNDM1MzE3MjM1OTExLTI1NjFmNWFkNThmOTdhZjFhZWQ2ZGY3ZmQ4ODE3OWYyZmZlMzIyNjliNDg2OWI4NzQwYzM3NDEwNzkyNTk1Yzg).
 Slack is a messaging tool we use for asking questions as well as for discussions and coordination.

 ## Additional resources